MSallermann/chemfit/docs/index.rst

 **Highlights**:

-- **Flexibility:** The objective functions can be combined arbitarily with custom calculators and ways to create atoms.
+- **Flexibility:** The objective functions can be combined arbitrarily with custom calculators and ways to create atoms.
 - **Parallelization:** Objective functions can be parallelized over different contributing terms using ``mpi4py`` **without the headache of pickling custom calculators.** The lazy-loading mechanism ensures no superfluous file IO is performed.

 -------------------------

 .. _quickstart: